-Accidents involving trucks can be catastrophic.
-Trucks, due to their size and weight, are harder to stop once they start moving, and they can impart massive amounts of force and energy to other vehicles and roadside property in a collision.
+Miami truck accidents can be catastrophic.
+Due to their size and weight, trucks are harder to stop once they start moving, and they can impart massive amounts of force and energy to other vehicles and roadside property in a collision.
 According to a report from the National Highway Traffic Safety Administration (NHTSA), in 2017:

-- Almost three-quarters of all truck accident fatalities were passengers in other vehicles.
+- Almost three-quarters of all Fort Myers truck accident fatalities were passengers in other vehicles.

 - Trucks were more likely to occur in multi-vehicle accidents than passenger vehicles.